ystemsrx/Arp-Attack-tool/README.md

 - nmap
   - Goto [nmap download link](https://nmap.org/download.html) to download the nmap version that suits your system.

-Ensure you have administrative or root access to your network interface to execute this script.
+For Linux user, please ensure you have root access to your network interface to execute this script.

 ## Installation